-The NCCN clinical practice guidelines for bone cancer, recommend considering TMB or MSI testing as determined by a validated and/or FDA-approved assay to inform the use of treatment options in patients with metastatic chondrosarcoma, chordoma, Ewing sarcoma, and osteosarcoma, but does not recommend either TMB or MSI testing for giant cell tumor of bone as it is not technically a malignant tumor.
-Pembrolizumab is recommended as a preferred regimen in MSI-H/dMMR tumors and in TMB-H tumors, is useful in certain situations.
-They also recommend pembrolizumab for "patients with unresectable or metastatic tumors who have progressed following prior treatment and who have no satisfactory alternative treatment options" (NCCN, 2023e).
+The NCCN clinical practice guidelines for bone cancer recommend considering TMB or MSI testing as determined by a validated and/or FDA-approved assay to inform the use of treatment options in patients with metastatic chondrosarcoma, chordoma, Metastatic Ewing sarcoma, and metastatic osteosarcoma at presentation (NCCN, 2024b).

-The NCCN clinical practice guidelines for ampullary adenocarcinoma recommend tumor/somatic molecular profiling in patients with locally advanced/metastatic adenocarcinoma who are candidates for anti-cancer therapy to identify uncommon mutations.
-The NCCN recommends to "consider specifically testing for potentially actionable somatic findings including, but not limited to: fusions (ALK, NRGI, NTRK, ROS1, FGFR2, and RET), mutations (BRAF, BRCA1/2, KRAS, and PALB2), amplifications (HER2), microsatellite instability (MSI), mismatch repair deficiency (dMMR), or tumor mutational burden (TMB) via an FDA-approved and/or validated next-generation sequencing (NGS)-based assay."
-The NCCN further notes that "In addition to chemotherapy recommendations, pembrolizumab is a recommended option for all ampullary tumors with MSI-high (MSI-H), dMMR, or high TMB (TMB-H) (≥10 mut/Mb), and nivolumab + ipilimumab is a recommended option for MSI-H, dMMR intestinal type ampullary cancers" and "dostarlimab-gxly is recommended for good and poor PS in tumors with MSI-H or dMMR" (NCCN, 2023a).
+The NCCN clinical practice guidelines for ampullary adenocarcinoma suggest that if adenocarcinoma is found to be metastatic, then "Tumor/somatic molecular profiling is recommended for patients with locally advanced/metastatic disease who are candidates for anti-cancer therapy to identify uncommon mutations", and recommend that clinicians "Consider specifically testing for potentially actionable somatic findings including, but not limited to: fusions (ALK, NRG1, NTRK, ROS1, FGFR2, and RET), mutations (BRAF, BRCA1/2, KRAS, and PALB2), amplifications (HER2), microsatellite instability (MSI), mismatch repair deficiency (dMMR), or tumor mutational burden (TMB) via an FDA-approved and/or validated next-generation sequencing (NGS)-based assay."
+The NCCN panel also explains that "RNA sequencing assays are preferred for detecting RNA fusions because gene fusions are better detected by RNA-based NGS"; regardless, "Testing on tumor tissue is preferred; however, circulating tumor DNA testing can be considered if tumor tissue testing is not feasible" (NCCN, 2023a).

-The NCCN clinical practice guidelines for anal carcinoma note that "microsatellite instability (MSI)/mismatch repair (MMR) testing is not required" because "MSI is uncommon in anal cancer" (NCCN, 2023x).
+The NCCN clinical practice guidelines for anal carcinoma note that "microsatellite instability (MSI)/mismatch repair (MMR) testing is not required" during second-line treatment of metastatic anal cancer because "MSI is uncommon in anal cancer" (NCCN, 2024q).

-The NCCN clinical practice guidelines for hepatocellular carcinoma recommend that "there is no established role for microsatellite instability (MSI), mismatch repair (MMR), tumor mutational burden (TMB), or PD-L1 testing in HCC at this time.
-Immune checkpoint inhibition has shown clinical benefit leading to regulatory approvals in patients with HCC without selection for MSI, MMR, TMB, or PD-L1 status" (NCCN, 2023y).
+The NCCN clinical practice guidelines for hepatocellular carcinoma note that "There is no established role for microsatellite instability (MSI), mismatch repair (MMR), tumor mutational burden (TMB), or programmed death ligand 1 (PD-L1) testing in HCC at this time.
+Immune checkpoint inhibition has shown clinical benefit leading to regulatory approvals in patients with HCC without selection for MSI, MMR, TMB, or PD-L1 status" (NCCN, 2024r).

-The NCCN clinical practice guidelines for pediatric central nervous system cancers mention TMB in terms of palliative systemic therapy for recurrent or progressive disease, noting that "targeted therapy based on the molecular composition of the tumor is recommended for patients with good performance status" including checkpoint blockade for high tumor mutational burden (NCCN, 2023z).
+The NCCN clinical practice guidelines for pediatric central nervous system cancers mention TMB in terms of palliative systemic therapy for recurrent or progressive disease, noting that "targeted therapy based on the molecular composition of the tumor is recommended for patients with good performance status" including "checkpoint blockade for high tumor mutational burden (TMB) or personal or family history of cMMRD; RAF and MEK inhibition for tumors with BRAF V600E mutation, and TRK inhibitors for tumors with NTRK gene fusion" (NCCN, 2024s).

 The NCCN clinical practice guidelines for soft tissue sarcoma recommends pembrolizumab as useful in certain circumstances as a subsequent line of therapy for advanced/metastatic disease for MSI-H or dMMR tumors (regardless of soft tissue sarcoma sub-type).
-The NCCN also recommends pembrolizumab or nivolumab \pm ipilimumab as useful in certain circumstances as a subsequent line of therapy for advanced/metastatic disease for TMB-H (\geq 10 mutations/megabase [mut/Mb]) regardless of soft tissue sarcoma sub-type (NCCN, 2023aa).
+The NCCN also recommends pembrolizumab or nivolumab \pm ipilimumab as useful in certain circumstances as a subsequent line of therapy for advanced/metastatic disease for TMB-H (\geq 10 mutations/megabase [mut/Mb]) regardless of soft tissue sarcoma sub-type (NCCN, 2023g).